dd32/td-gh-ex/README.txt

 Changelog:
 ---------------------------------------------------

+1.3.5
+- Localization: Romanian (1.3.4) has been added.
+- Localization: French has been updated to 1.3.3.
+- Fix: Pagination did not work for posts (only pages).
+Note: The pagination for posts and pages is not formatting like the comment pagination and the native archive page pagination of Arjuna.
+This is mostly due to some WordPress limitations.
+If the community would greatly appreciate if this feature be fully implemented, please vote for it on our roadmap.
 1.3.4
 - Fix: The default setup with the sidebar having a normal width and being on the right caused issues with the display.
 1.3.3